Weight for Class 5

 Conversions of Units of Weight

-When converting from a smaller unit of weight to a larger one, you can achieve this by multiplying the numerical value associated with the smaller unit by 10.
+When converting from a smaller unit of weight to a larger one, multiply the numerical value associated with the smaller unit by 10.

-Conversely, when converting from a larger unit of weight to a smaller one, you can achieve this by dividing the numerical value associated with the larger unit by 10.
+Conversely, when converting from a larger unit of weight to a smaller one, divide the numerical value associated with the larger unit by 10.

 The conversion process of metric units can be visually represented as follows: